$\mathcal{U}$-bootstrap percolation: critical probability, exponential decay and applications: Open problems

 As mentioned earlier if one proves the slightly stronger property

-which implies Conjecture~\ref{conj:qc:qct}, then Theorem~\ref{th:noise} exhausts the noise sensitivity problem for subcritical bootstrap percolation at least for the most natural event $0\in[A\cap B_n]$, which we consider since there is no obvious choice of ``crossing'' event.
-Also in the light of Theorem~\ref{th:noise} the converse implication is not uninteresting at $\qct$.
+which implies Conjecture~\ref{conj:qc:qct}, then Theorem~\ref{th:noise} exhausts the noise sensitivity problem for subcritical BP at least for the most natural event $0\in[A\cap B_n]$, which we consider since there is no obvious choice of ``crossing'' event.
+Indeed, in view of Question \ref{ques:torus} below, it is not clear whether it is relevant to consider the event of complete infection on the torus.
+Also in the light of Theorem~\ref{th:noise} the converse implication of \eqref{eq:conj:stronger} is not uninteresting at $\qct$.

 Secondly, it would be practical to know if the complication of taking limits in Definition~\ref{def:diff} is necessary.
 We suspect that this is never the case. \begin{ques} What are the continuity properties of the function $(u,\theta)\mapsto d_u^\theta$? \end{ques}